 These top rated binoculars are ideal for hunting in any weather condition.
 Fully multi-coated lenses provide sharp images in low light conditions, especially for the 10×42 optics.
 Fast focus is a great feature that is useful in situations where time is limited.

-The downside is that these are not the suitable hunting binoculars for anyone who wants to travel light.
+The downside is that these are not suitable hunting binoculars for anyone who wants to travel light.
 The Trophy XLT’s weight of 2.2 pounds is a bit heavy.
 However, we think this is an excellent choice if you want to get the most value for your buck, especially when compared with the expensive pairs of binos.

 - Durable, rubber-armored housing